sukumar-govindraj/sukumar-govindraj/README.md

 # 👋 Hi, I’m Sukumar!

 Welcome to my GitHub profile!
 I'm excited to share my projects and collaborate with fellow developers and enthusiasts.
-### Notice
-I could not recover my old GitHub account.
-You can find all my current and future projects here.
-If you are looking for repositories or information from my old account, please reach out to me directly.

 ## And for the ppl who don't know Me:
-- 🏫 I’m currently a graduate student at the University of Texas at Arlington
-- 💻 I’m interested in Machine Learning and LLM
+- 💻 I’m interested in Machine Learning, Quantitative Analytics
-- 🌱 I’m currently a data scientist at Nano Technology Research Center at UTA
+- 🌱 I’m currently a junior data scientist at the Nano Technology Research Center at UTA
+- 🏫 Master's in Applied Statistics and Data Science (GPA: 4.0/4.0)
-- 📫 How to reach me: sukumar.govindraj@gmail.com
+- 📧 How to reach me: sukumar.govindaraj@uta.edu
-- 😄 Pronouns: He/Him
+- ☺️ Pronouns: He/Him
 - ⚡ Fun fact: "I love hiking and my recent hike was in Picture Rocks, Michigan"

 ## Skills
-- 🚀 Programming Languages:  Python, Nodejs, SQL, Shell Scripting
+- 🚀 Programming Languages: Python, SQL, Shell Scripting
-- 🔧 Tools & Technologies: PostgreSQL (DBeaver), MongoDB(Robo3T), Tableau, Power BI, Bitbucket, Azure, Docker, Kubernets
+- 🔧 Tools & Technologies: PostgreSQL, MongoDB, Tableau, Power BI, Apache Spark, Azure Machine Learning, Docker, Kubernetes
-- 🌐 Web Development: HTML, CSS, Nodejs, Laravel
+- 🌐 Web Development: Node.js, Flask, Laravel
-- 🧠 Machine Learning and Neural Networks:  Scikit-learn, PyTorch
+- 🧪 Machine Learning and Neural Networks: PyTorch, Scikit-learn, XGBoost
+- ⚙ Methods: Regression, Classification, Clustering, Ensemble Techniques, Feature Engineering, A/B Testing, EDA

 ## Fun Facts
 - 🥊 I enjoy boxing and mixed martial arts in my free time!
 - ✏️ I like drawing hand sketches and improving my artistic skills :)
 - 📚 I'm an avid reader
-- 🎮 I'm a gamer and love playing

 Thank you for visiting my profile!
 Feel free to explore my repositories and reach out if you want to collaborate or chat.
 Have a great day! 😊